rdfostrich/article-jws2018-ostrich/content/querying.md

 #### Correctness

-In this section, we provide an informal proof that [](#algorithm-querying-vm) results in the correct stream offset for any given version and triple pattern.
+In this section, we provide a proof that [](#algorithm-querying-vm) results in the correct stream offset for any given version and triple pattern.

 We will make use of bracket notation to indicate lists (ordered sets):